PhantoNull/PhantoNull/README.md

 ## Hey!
 Luca here 👋

-I'm a computer science student and a software developer at [Rationence](https://www.rationence.eu).
+I'm a computer science student and a software engineer and developer at [Rationence](https://www.rationence.eu).
 <br/>

 ### Languages and Tools 🛠️